TheAntiSnipe/working-with-sklearn/README.md

 # working-with-sklearn
-Just a record of me fiddling with stuff on sklearn
+Just a record of me fiddling with stuff on sklearn.